-In fact, these muscle groups really take on a significant part of the load when performing many exercises, but it is not enough for full development.
+These muscle groups really take on a significant part of the load when performing many exercises, but it is not enough for full development.
 As a result, these parts of the body begin to “lag behind” the rest, which leads to the appearance of imbalance.
-Now we will consider in detail how to pump up the trapezoid in order to harmoniously develop muscles.
+Now we will consider in detail how to pump up the trapezoid to harmoniously develop muscles.

 How to pump up a trapeze